staab/janet-pqutils/README.md

 janet-pg comes with two layers; the first is written in c, and lives in `staab.pg/core`.
 This provides a very basic (and incomplete) glue layer between janet and libpq.
 If you need lots of control, you can call this layer directly, but `staab.pg/exec` is a janet wrapper that is more convenient and provides more functionality.

-To get you started, check out the example program before
+To get you started, check out the example program below:

 ```
 (import staab.pg/exec as x)